1964 Brazilian coup d'état: Terminology

 In 1970, the press records the anniversary of the "revolution" (Note: See the term used in Correio da Manhã, April 1, 1970.)

 After taking office, Castelo Branco defined the process that brought him to power as "not a coup d'état, but a revolution".
 The term "revolution" also appears in the first Institutional Act (AI-1).
 This concept of revolution is more inspired by the pronunciamentos which overthrew a government and claimed to reaffirm popular sovereignty, rather than by a radical break with the established order, as in the Russian Revolution of 1917.
 It remained in use among the military during and after the dictatorship.
-However, for Ernesto Geisel, what happened was not a revolution, because a revolution is in favor of an ideal and the 1964 movement was just "against Goulart, against corruption and against subversion".
+However, for Ernesto Geisel, an Army officer who served as president from 1974-1979, what happened was not a revolution, because a revolution is in favor of an ideal and the 1964 movement was just "against Goulart, against corruption and against subversion".
 Gilberto Freyre praised what happened as "a 'white revolution', promoting political and social order".

 Current historiography uses the term "coup" for the process.
 There was a capture of state bodies by military force, and the new owners of power were above the previous legal order.
 This can be seen in AI-1's preamble — "constitutional processes failed to remove the government", and the "victorious revolution defines legal norms without being limited in this by the normativity prior to its victory".
 The seizure of power also occurs in a revolution, but in its modern sense this is followed by "profound changes in the political, social and economic system".
 What happened in Brazil was defined as the defense of the established order against disorder.
 The term counterrevolution is used by some military officers and academics, with both positive and negative connotations.
 (Note: For example: Rocha 2016 and Chaves 2011.)
 There is also the term "countercoup".
 Rejection of the term "coup" to place the event in a positive light, as may take place in present political discourse, is evaluated as revisionism or negationism.